FYNIXnlpGroupIIE/PaperReading/README.md

 # PaperReading

-This repository contains the slides presented by our members on weekly discussion classes.
+This repository contains the slides presented by our members on weekly discussing meetings.